 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Merkel cell carcinoma' in subsection 7(2); - revising ICD-10-AM codes for 'Merkel cell carcinoma' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having sunlight exposure to unprotected skin; - revising the factor in subsection 9(3) concerning being infected with human immunodeficiency virus; - revising factor in subsection 9(4) concerning undergoing solid organ (excluding corneal transplant) or bone marrow transplantation; - revising factor in subsection 9(5) concerning having non-Hodgkin lymphoma; - new factor in subsection 9(6) concerning having mature B-cell lymphoid leukaemia and small lymphocytic lymphoma; and - new definitions of 'latitude equivalent hours' in Schedule 1 Dictionary; and - revising the definition of 'unprotected skin' in Schedule 1 Dictionary.
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Merkel cell carcinoma' in subsection 7(2); - revising ICD-10-AM codes for 'Merkel cell carcinoma' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having sunlight exposure to unprotected skin; - revising the factor in subsection 9(2) concerning having PUVA therapy; - revising the factor in subsection 9(4) concerning being infected with human immunodeficiency virus; - revising factor in subsection 9(5) concerning undergoing solid organ (excluding corneal transplant) or bone marrow transplantation; - revising the factor in subsection 9(6) concerning having non-Hodgkin lymphoma; - new factor in subsection 9(7) concerning having mature B-cell lymphoid leukaemia and small lymphocytic lymphoma; and - new definition of 'latitude equivalent hours' in Schedule 1 Dictionary; and - revising the definitions of 'PUVA therapy' and 'unprotected skin' in Schedule 1 Dictionary.